YahooArchive/xss-filters/README.md

 > Here we use {{{ }}} to indicate output expression to ease illustrations

-**Whenever possible, apply a more specific filter** that best describes your context and data:
+**Whenever possible, apply the most specific filter** that describes your context and data:

 | Input\Context | HTMLData | HTMLComment | SingleQuotedAttr | DoubleQuotedAttr | UnQuotedAttr |
 | -------- | -------- | -------- | -------- | -------- | -------- |